rubeneric/Batch_Client_Template/README.md

 4.	__Monitor your job at set time points__.
 While the Azure Batch service is very robust in its distribution and backing up of tasks, mistakes are easily made when setting up your Batch job.
 It is therefore advisable to closely monitor the first stages of the job where the pool is deployed and the first tasks initiated.
 Batch Explorer is a good tool for doing so.
 This minimizes the impact of any errors.
 5.	__Check if your pool is correctly decommissioned after job completion.__
 Even if all tasks are performed and your job is completed with the desired output, a pool may remain active if not properly decommissioned.
-The Batch template presented here does this automatically upon job completion, but always check and confirm that the pool was successfully removed.
+The Batch template presented here does this automatically upon job completion, but always check and confirm that the pool was successfully removed or you risk being charged for unnecessary running time.